Leaking

 The story here is a victory for the environment,

-thanks to Nora McNeely-Hurley, who has been an advocate and supporter
+Special thanks to Michael & Nora McNeely-Hurley, who have been advocates and supporters

-for the work done by both Reef Guardians and Heal the Ocean.
+for both Reef Guardians and Heal the Ocean.